 By law, there are two 10 percent funding set-aside categories, one for mid-tier value chain projects, and one for projects submitted by beginning or socially disadvantaged farmers or ranchers.
-For proposal submitted by more than one producer from these categories, 100 percent of the members of the group or business must be beginning farmers or ranchers or socially disadvantaged farmers or ranchers.
 The set-asides are intended to ensure that these objectives are more likely to be supported.

-The farm bill ends the set-aside on June 30 of each year so that any funds that are not being used within the set-aside can be put to use elsewhere.
-This year, however, USDA is releasing the request for applications so late in the year that the application due date comes after the set-aside termination date, which is most unfortunate.
-Hopefully in future years the funding availability notice will be out in the winter, when farmers generally have more time to work on proposals, so that decisions can be made in advance of the June 30 cut-off date.
+The farm bill ends the set-aside on June 30 of each fiscal year so that any funds that are not awarded within the setaside by that date can be put to use elsewhere.

+This year, however, USDA is releasing the request for applications so late in the year that the application due date comes at the same time as the deadline for making awards under the set-aside.

+The delay by USDA has happened repeatedly in recent years and is most unfortunate.
+Hopefully, in future years the funding availability notice will be out in the winter, when farmers generally have more time to work on proposals, so that decisions can be made in advance of the June 30 cut-off date.

-Mandatory Registrations
+MANDATORY REGISTRATIONS